MONITORING environment USing BIOLOGICAL AND CHEMICAL INDICATORS

 Harmful Substances Spread and Concentrate in the Environment

-Transport in Air
+Transport of chemicals in Air

 The 3 stages of transport of substances in air are:

-- Release of the chemical (source) Dispersion – of the chemical in the atmosphere (the chemicals scatter in various directions
+1.Release of the chemical from the source, chemical is dispersed into the atmosphere (the chemicals scatter in various directions

-- Deposition of the chemical in soil or water
+3. Deposition of the chemical in soil or water

-Transport in Groundwater
+Chemical Transport in Groundwater